cidermole/vivosmart3-display/README.md

-# TL;DR: Garmin Vivosmart 3 LCD Display driver
+# Garmin Vivosmart 3 LCD Display driver

 Bit-banging LCD display driver in Python for the Garmin Vivosmart 3 LCD.
 This is a proof-of-concept for the pyboard v1.1 which has an STM32